Picture this. It’s the middle of a busy day, and you’re starving for lunch. But you forgot to pack anything for lunch.

-While eating fast food is something you never want to make your first choice, it’s OK to rely on it every once and awhile, especially if your only other option is not eating at all.
+While eating fast food should never be your first choice, it’s OK to rely on it every once and awhile, especially if your only other option is not eating at all.

 Although you won’t find a true ketogenic meal at most fast food restaurants, Wendy’s offers lots of low-carb options that can at least get you by in a pinch.